Faculty - Approaches

-Approach 1: Cultures and Languages Across the Curriculum (CLAC) is developed with the idea that:
+Cultures and Languages Across the Curriculum (CLAC) is developed with the idea that:

 Knowledge exists within and is shaped by culture and, therefore, just as materials in many languages and cultures can and should be incorporated into all parts of the curriculum.
 Global awareness can and should inform the teaching of academic content in many curricular contexts.
 That is, to integrate language and cultural components into all aspects of curriculum across disciplines.

-- applying global perspective to all subjects; and
+- Global perspective can be applied in all subjects; and

-Read more of CLAC appraoch at Cultures and Languages Across the Curriculum (CLAC) Consortium.
+- Read more about the CLAC approach at Cultures and Languages Across the Curriculum (CLAC) Consortium.

 Dr. Zhou is available and happy to visit your class, talk about utilizing students' linguistic and cultural skills to complete various course assignments and project, and support your students in completing these assignments and projects.